Current Status: Legal

 The state is home to the majority of the sports betting industry’s main participants, with many of them operating sportsbooks in numerous casinos, with an understandable focus on those in Las Vegas.

-The following is a list of the state’s licenced sports betting operators and the locations of their sportsbooks.
+The following is a list of the state’s licensed sports betting operators and the locations of their sportsbooks.

 Boyd Gaming is a well-known name in the Nevada gambling sector, and its casinos, as you might assume, feature their own sportsbooks.
 Many sportsbooks operated by Boyd Gaming can be found in the downtown area of Vegas and include: